How to Do a Keyword Search in Google Keyword Planner

 All we need to know is which ones are worth using!

 Once I have the list organized, beginning with Keyword phrases in column A, the monthly search volumes in column B, the competition in C, and the CPC in D.

-After running all the numbers; I deleted all the words and phrases that didn’t have any monthly searches.
-If no one is searching for them, why bother?
+After running all the numbers; I delete all the words and phrases that didn't have enough monthly searches.
+If no one is searching for them, why use them?

-Which means; from now on finding your keywords will be super-fast and easy using this amazing browser extension called, “Keywords Everywhere?”
+The Google extension tool, Keywords Everywhere's numbers match consistently with Keyword Planner; which means, finding your keywords will be super-fast and easy by using this amazing browser extension called, “Keywords Everywhere."

 Let me know if this helped!

-Leave a comment on my blog I’d love to hear what you think.
+Leave a comment below; I’d love to hear your thoughts.

 P.S.
-Reduce your bounce rate by making your keywords relevant.
-Check out my recent blog to learn more about bounce rate.
+Reduce your email bounce rate by making your keywords relevant.
+Check out my post about bounce rate.